SmileyJoe/tic_tac_toe_terminal/README.md

 The move sets are then sorted by this average with the higher average being the higher chance of leading to a winning move/being a winning move.

+### Checking a winner ###

+Because we are dealing with the bits, we can make simple checks to see if there is a winner, by keeping a list of board states that would be winning and using them as a mask on the current state, we can see if they are all set and find a winner.

+For example, we can say the winning combo for the first vertical row is `1001001` or `73`, from that we can take the users moves, eg, `110001` or `49` meaning they have played positions 1, 5 and 6, by using the `&` operator we can mask the sate and see that the positions aren't set.

 ## Why do this ##

 There where a few personal challenges in this for me: